 Beginning in August 2006, the Company, primarily through ASKION, engaged Carl Zeiss Jena GmbH ("Zeiss") to build the lenses and assemblies, as well as provide certain technical consulting, for the MelaFind® units which have been used in the Company's pivotal clinical trials.
-This work was performed during 2007, 2008 and 2009, and is expected to continue on commercial MelaFind® units throughout 2010.
+This work has been performed from 2007 through the present, and is expected to continue on commercial MelaFind® units throughout 2010.

 The Company has an employment agreement with its President and Chief Executive Officer, Dr. Gulfo, which provides for an annual base salary, stock options and discretionary performance bonuses.
-The agreement, which provides for automatic one-year renewal terms, currently runs through the end of 2010
+The agreement, which provides for automatic one-year renewal terms, currently runs through the end of 2010.